WHY WISER

 Start by questioning everything.
 Define what the work is supposed to achieve, who it serves, and who owns the outcome—because if no one owns the "why," the rest doesn't matter.

-Clearly articulate the process's core mission—its noble cause—in no more than two concise sentences (it must pass the "mom test").
-Record why the process was created, who demanded it, and what value it is supposed to deliver.
-If you can't easily explain it, the process might not be necessary.
+Clearly articulate the process's core mission in no more than two concise sentences.
+Record why the process was created, who demanded it, and what value it delivers.
+If you can't easily explain it, the process might not be necessary. - Question Everything

 Stop pretending you have perfect clarity from day one.
-Most teams lie to themselves about knowing exactly what they need.
 This is normal—nobody starts with complete understanding.
 The goal isn't to have all the answers upfront.
-It's to get honest about what you're trying to discover.
+It's to get honest about what you're trying to discover through making. - Define Initial Objectives

-Specify exactly what the process must achieve using velocity planning: quickly list what you DO want and what you DON'T want.
+Specify what the process must achieve: quickly list what you DO want and what you DON'T want.
 Be specific with measurable outcomes: "We want approvals in minutes, not days" and "We don't want people entering the same data twice."
-This approach is faster than detailed requirements and more honest about how discovery actually works.
-Replace vague targets like "improve efficiency" with concrete wants and don't-wants.
+This approach embraces the monozukuri principle that clarity emerges through iteration, not perfect planning. - Assign Clear Ownership

 Every objective must have a named human accountable.
-AI doesn’t decide what matters—people do.
+AI doesn't decide what matters—people do.
 Whoever defines the objective owns the outcome.
-If no one owns it, stop there.
-You’re not ready to automate.
-This shifts how businesses work: Think less tech provider, more outcome insurer.
+If no one owns it, stop.
+You're not ready to automate.

 Identify

-Inventory every step that fails to drive the defined objectives.
+Inventory every step that fails to drive your defined objectives.
 Look for redundant approvals, unread reports, endless meetings, and checks that catch nothing.
-This is about isolating non-value-add activities before any improvements are attempted.
+Apply craftsman-level attention to detail—small inefficiencies compound into major problems. - Preserve Value-Creating Complexity

 Simplify

-Sometimes a checklist, clear ownership, or simple process fix works better than complex tech.
-Not every problem needs software.
-Many just need clarity.
-A $2 whiteboard often beats a $200,000 system—and teaches you more about what you really want.
+Sometimes a checklist, clear ownership, or simple process fix works better than complex technology.
+A $2 whiteboard often beats a $200,000 system.
+Monozukuri values appropriate tools—use the simplest thing that works. - Apply Hands-On Experimentation

-Sometimes the simplest fix is correctly assigning who makes a decision.
+Often the simplest fix is correctly assigning who makes a decision.
 Processes bog down because decision rights are placed too high in the organization or left ambiguous.
-Clarifying decision ownership eliminates more waste than changing the steps themselves.
+Clear ownership is a form of elegant simplicity.

 Evolve

-When processes are deleted, actual needs become visible.
-Let this natural tension drive improvements, not schedules or targets.
 Work should happen because someone needs it, not because it's Tuesday.
 Real demand teaches you what you actually want.
+This aligns with monozukuri's principle of responding to genuine requirements rather than artificial ones. - Create Clear Triggers

 Develop explicit signals that start work only when real demand exists.
 Eliminate batch processing.
-Work should flow based on actual need, not arbitrary schedules.
-"Just in time" beats "just in case."
-These triggers will reveal your true requirements.
+Work should flow based on actual need, not arbitrary schedules. - Embrace Monozukuri—Excellence Through Making

 Create the simplest workflow that teaches you something new about what actually works.
-This is monozukuri—craftsmanship through discovery and making.
 Each iteration should answer: "Is this what we actually wanted?"
 Build to discover your real requirements, not to execute your first guess.
+Embrace the craftsman's willingness to remake until it's right. - Build Sophisticated Capability

 Track end-to-end cycle time, handoff delays, and bypass frequency.
 If people are working around your process, that's data.
-Count how many "don't wants" you eliminate each cycle and how much clearer your "wants" become.
-Simple metrics: time from start to finish, number of exceptions, and clarity score of requirements.
+Count how many unnecessary steps you eliminate while measuring how well you handle necessary complexity.

 ReDesign

 Often starting over is more effective than continual tinkering.
 Use insights from previous WISER stages to rearchitect the entire system, not just parts.
-You are not optimizing, you're reinventing based on what you've learned about what you actually want and don't want.
+You're not optimizing—you're reinventing based on what you learned through making. - Blueprint Based on Discovery

 The WISER approach works best when you approach implementation with the same mindset as the process itself: practical, focused, and ready to discover what actually works.
 Don't turn implementation into another bureaucratic exercise.